How to Find a Reliable Roofer

 Think ahead about obtaining additional leverage in case you’re dissatisfied with a contractor’s performance.
 A company may seem conscientious and cooperative early in the process, but prove harder to live with later.

-An additional advantage of hiring licensed contractors: You may be able to collect up to $10,000 from the state’s Contractor Guaranty Fund if you are unable to collect a claim against the roofer—particularly desirable if the roofer goes out of business.
+An additional advantage of hiring licensed contractors: You may be able to collect up to $10,000 from the state’s Home Improvement Contractor Arbitration and Guaranty Fund if you are unable to collect a claim against the roofer—particularly desirable if the roofer goes out of business.

 If you wish protection beyond government licensing requirements, ask your contractor to secure a “performance bond” in the amount of your contract price.
 This will add an extra one percent to five percent to the price of the job, but the bond will cover your full claim.